 General Fund expenditures are closely monitored with all departments working together to limit their expenditures with minimal impact on currently provided public services.
-The City's total budgeted positions remained at the current level of 114.75 full-time equivalents.
-City staff received a cost of living increase of 2.10% in 2018.
+The City's total budgeted positions remained flat at 131.25 full-time equivalent positions.
+City staff received a cost of living increase of 2.38% in 2020.

-Ending fund balance in the General Capital Improvement Fund decreased \$144,000.
-There are currently no active or planned construction projects in this fund.
+Ending fund balance in the General Capital Improvement Fund decreased \$224,000.
+There is one planned facility upgrade and expansion project slated for this fund, with a budget of \$1.3 million.